 Athame (or athalme) — a black handled, double edged dagger with a magnetised blade.
 It represents the witch’s power and is used in rituals.
 It’s a clear phallic symbol.
 The act of plunging it into the Chalice represents the union of the male and female principles.

-Bigghes — ceremonial jewels worm by queens (the crown, garter, necklace, bracelet)
+Bigghes — ceremonial jewels worn by queens (the crown, garter, necklace, bracelet)

 Black virgin — a german witch hunting invention.
 An iron case the size of a human body covered in spikes.
 It was closed around the victim and designed to torture but not kill when it closed around her.